alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 another 13 were from international speakers;
 and the remaining 7 were from Spanish speakers coming from outside Madrid.
 Next year we will strive to reach out even more.

+Wait, it gets better.
+In a quick show of hands,
+more than half the attendees were coming from outside Madrid.
+So we succeeded in making a lot of communities gather around JSDayES, strenghten our ties and learn together.
 This helps us dispel the culture of
 "doing just a big one-day meetup".